 Term Rate and Index Rate Bonds.
-The table below identifies the Senior Bonds that will be outstanding following the delivery of the [description of bonds] that bear interest at a Term Rate or Index Rate, and are not supported by a letter of credit or liquidity facility.
+The table below identifies the outstanding Senior Bonds that bear interest at a Term Rate or Index Rate, and are not supported by a letter of credit or liquidity facility.

-TABLE 7 SAN FRANCISCO BAY AREA TOLL BRIDGE REVENUE BONDS OUTSTANDING SENIOR TERM RATE AND INDEX RATE BONDS
+TABLE 8SAN FRANCISCO BAY AREA TOLL BRIDGE REVENUE BONDSOUTSTANDING SENIOR TERM RATE AND INDEX RATE BONDS